Garlic Butter Rolls

 4. Let the rolls rise in a warm place for one hour.

 6. While the rolls bake combine all the ingredients for the garlic butter in a bowl.

 7. As soon as the rolls are out of the oven, brush them with the garlic butter.

 Hint: consider grating parmesan cheese over your rolls for more flavor and a hint of saltiness from the parmesan.
 I have made these rolls with and without parmesan and both ways are delicious!
 It’s just a matter of preference.

 Serve these rolls with this insanely good Beef Stew Without Wine.

 You can switch up your garlic butter rolls by trying the following variations.

-- Different Herbs - add different herbs like rosemary or thyme to the garlic butter.
-Use the herbs fresh and mince them before adding to the garlic butter.
+- Different Herbs – add different herbs like rosemary or thyme to the garlic butter.
+Use the herbs fresh and mince them before adding them to the garlic butter.
 The flavors of rosemary and thyme also ring of the holidays so add them to bring some holiday flavors if serving these for the holidays.

 - Add Cheese – Consider grating a nutty and salty cheese like Parmesan cheese or Asiago cheese over the warm rolls.

 - Bread Flour – If you can find bread flour, use it instead as bread flour gives more structure and elasticity to your bread due to its high protein content.
 However, all-purpose flour works just fine.